ExamProCo/fast-author/README.md

 ```

-Lets talk about these components of hte project:
+Lets talk about these components of the project:

 * **index.md** - This is your active markdown file when you are using the editor
 * **/backups** - Whenever you save a backup is stored in this directory.
 The files are named using a epoch datetime. eg `1581798473` You could use [https://www.epochconverter.com/](https://www.epochconverter.com/) if you're curious how to translate that into a readable date.